Identify24/AndroidSdk/README.md

 - Date Of Expiry(YYMMDD)

+**SslCertificateInformation** -> You can use it when you want to pin requests made from sdk.
+Need 2 parameters about ssl certificate :

+- Domain (api.example.com)

+- ssl sha256 finger print (sha256/REIUHE8adrsisJmKsjlJTnOUH6PfHJ02yrZYS1+SjhY)

+## Identify Object

+- You must give the api, socket, stun, and turn information to the sdk for connection.

+- xxxx-xxxx-xxxx-xxxx-xxxxxxx is ident id for kyc users. it is a unique id.
+Before starting the sdk, you need to get this id from the service.

-Language is optional(can be null).
+- Language is optional(can be null).
 Default value is English.
 Supported languages are English, German and Turkish.
 * for Turkish language parameter -> tr
 * for English language parameter -> en
 * for German language parameter -> de

+-

 # Listeners